SilentCryptoMiner/SilentCryptoMiner/README.md

 ## Main Features

-* Native & .NET - Miner installer/injector and watchdog coded in C#, Shellcode loader/injector coded in C, miner requires .NET Framework 4.5
+* Native C++ - Miner installer/injector and watchdog now coded fully in C++ with no run requirements except a 64-bit OS
-* Shellcode - All .NET C# parts are converted into Shellcode and injected using a native C loader, can be disabled
-* Injection (Silent/Hidden) - Hide miner behind another process like explorer.exe, conhost.exe, svchost.exe and others
+* Injection (Silent/Hidden) - Hide miner behind another process like conhost.exe, svchost.exe and others
 * Idle Mining - Can be configured to mine at different CPU and GPU usages or not at all while computer is or isn't in use
 * Stealth - Pauses the miner and clears the GPU memory while any of the programs in the "Stealth Targets" option are open
 * Watchdog - Monitors the miner file and replaces the file if removed and starts it if the injected miner is closed down